Al-Hasa Expedition (1871)

-The Al-Hasa Expedition was an Ottoman military campaign to annex the El-Hasa region of eastern Arabia.
+The Al-Hasa Expedition was an Ottoman military campaign to annex the Al-Hasa region of eastern Arabia.
 Ostensibly launched to assist Imam Abdullah bin Faisal in reclaiming control over Najd from his brother Saud bin Faisal, the underlying motive was Medhat Pasha's ambition to extend Ottoman dominion over the Persian Gulf.

 Background

 Several months into his reign, on March 29, 1871, Imam Abdullah bin Faisal dispatched his envoy Abdul Aziz bin Suwailem to Medhat Pasha, the Ottoman governor of Baghdad, seeking assistance in the conflict against his brother Saud bin Faisal.
 Saud controlled the regions of Al-Ahsa and Qatif, territories that had been wrested from Imam Abdullah bin Faisal.

 Progress of the campaign

 The campaign departed Basra on April 20, comprising five infantry columns, a cavalry division and artillery units under the command of Lieutenant General Naser Pasha.
 Accompanying the force was the Sheikh of Al-Muntafiq, leading approximately 1,000 volunteer horsemen from his tribe.
 Additional men from various other Iraqi tribes convened in the town of Az Zubayr.
 Muhammad Saeed Effendi, son of the captain of supervision in Basra, also joined the commander in the expedition.

 A naval contingent from Kuwait joined the campaign, provided by the ruler of Kuwait, Sheikh Abdullah II Al-Sabah, who personally led a fleet of eighty ships.
 The fleet arrived at Ras Tanura on May 13, 1871, coinciding with the Ottoman infantry's land march towards Al-Ahsa.
 From Ras Tanura, the forces progressed towards Qatif, engaging in fierce battles with Saud bin Faisal's supporters, resulting in Qatif's capture on June 3, 1871.
 Subsequently, the campaign advanced to Dammam then to Hofuf.